pqhf5kd/MotorControl/README.md

 LEGO City hub, LEGO remote control

-When installed in your hub no Smarr device is neede any more.
+When installed in your hub no Smart device is needed any more.

 Connect 1 or 2 motors of any kind to Port A and/or B